A Healthy Morning Routine for Women to Fuel Energy, Hormones, and Digestion

 If you want something even simpler, try a few minutes of breathwork or mobility before checking your phone.
 Your whole nervous system will respond differently.

 I know how beautiful (and delicious) that first sip of coffee can be.
-But, drinking coffee on an empty stomach can increase cortisol and disrupt digestion for some women, particularly those already under a high stress load.
-Early caffeine also stimulates gastric acid without the buffer of food, which can contribute to that jittery, hollow feeling (Lovallo et al., 2008; Cleveland Clinic, 2023, Papakonstantinou et al., 2016).
+But drinking coffee on an empty stomach can increase cortisol and disrupt digestion for some women, particularly those already under a high stress load.
+Early caffeine also stimulates gastric acid without the buffer of food, which can contribute to that jittery, hollow feeling (Lovallo et al., 2008; Cleveland Clinic, 2023; Papakonstantinou et al., 2016).

 I usually tell clients: hydration first, breakfast second, coffee third.

-I sound like a broken record when it comes to food/water before coffee, but here’s why.
-Food acts like a buffer.
-When you eat first, caffeine hits your system more gradually, which supports steady blood sugar and reduces anxiety or GI upset.
-It also keeps your cortisol curve from spiking dramatically.
+I sound like a broken record on food and water before coffee, but it makes a real difference.
+When you eat first, caffeine hits your system more gently, which supports steady blood sugar and reduces jitters or stomach upset.

 If you need a library of easy breakfast ideas, download my free Breakfast Guide.
 It's packed with 20-30g protein options that are ready in under 10 minutes.